Queen Victoria and Carisbrooke Priory

 When Queen Victoria was here, she would have seen this Dominican Coat of Arms.
-(Picture – right).
+(Picture – above).
 It’s on the wall of the Cloister just outside this chapel.
 She would have been informed of its significance.
 With it are the Latin words:

 Laudare, Benedicere, Praedicare –